Bini the Bunny: Media appearances

 In 2018, Bini was invited to the Red Carpet Premiere for the Peter Rabbit movie as a "celebrity rabbit".

-On September 27, 2018, Bini the Bunny's first short-feature film was released, titled Rabbit Home Alone which features Shai Lighter, and an array of actors as well as Bini.
-The movie is a parody of the 1990 feature film Home Alone.
+On September 27, 2018, Bini the Bunny's first short-feature film was released to the world, titled Rabbit Home Alone which features Shai Lighter, and an array of actors as well as Bini.
+The movie is a parody of 1990 feature film Home Alone.

-In 2019, Bini was featured in National Geographic's book Weird But True!
+In 2019, Bini was featured in National Geographic's book - Weird But True!
 USA.

 In June 2019, Bini the Bunny and his owner Shai Lighter were interviewed on Australia's The Morning Show on Channel 7.